spacetelescope/jwst/docs/jwst/associations/overview.rst

 modes, and the interruptability of the observatory itself, how to group the right exposures together is not straight-forward.

-Enter the :ref:`association-generator`.
+Enter the :ref:`Association Generator <association-generator>`.
 Given a set of exposures, called the :ref:`Association Pool <asn-pool>`, and a set of rules found in an :ref:`Association Registry <asn-registry>`, the generator groups the exposures into individual :ref:`associations <association>`.
 These associations are